Focus on software erosion

 - 40 days * 378 EUR = 15,120 EUR

 The wear and tear costs will add up to 15,120 EUR in the eight weeks of development time.
-This includes only the pure development time.
-It is estimated that 70% of the costs of a software are incurred after delivery, in the maintenance phase.
-We also have to factor in these costs over the lifetime of a software.
-However, it is much more difficult to make assumptions about this, so we will stick with the 15,120 EUR.
-These can now be compared with the effort required for refactoring and evaluated in monetary terms.
+This only includes the pure development time.
+It is estimated that 70% of the costs of software only arise after delivery, during the maintenance phase.
+These costs must also be factored in over the lifetime of the software.
+However, it is much more difficult to make assumptions about this, so we stick with the EUR 15,120.
+This can now be compared with the cost of refactoring and evaluated in monetary terms.
 If the refactoring effort is significantly lower than the wear and tear costs, no customer will turn down refactoring.

 References

-[1] Gernot Starke in the preface to Carola Lilienthal: Langlebige Software-Architekturen, p.
+[1] Gernot Starke in the foreword to Carola Lilienthal: Langlebige Software-Architekturen, p.
 VI. dpunkt.verlag 2015

 [2] Ward Cunningham: The WyCash Portfolio Management System.
 Experience Report, OOPSLA 1992

-[3] Gernot Starke, Carola Lilienthal, Peter Hruschka: Against the Dark Force - Improve, but do it right.
+[3] Gernot Starke, Carola Lilienthal, Peter Hruschka: Gegen die dunkle Macht - verbessern, aber richtig.
 Java Magazine 8/15